Holo-Host/web-sdk/README.md

 ```

 ### `await WebSdkApi.connect({ chaperone_url, auth_form_customization }) -> WebSdkApi`
-Connects to Chaperone and instantiate the WebSdkApi type with child process.
+Connects to Chaperone and returns a client object.

 The `chaperone_url` and `auth_form_customization` options are both optional.
 The `auth_form_customization` options include:
 - `url` is the url of [chaperone](https://github.com/Holo-Host/chaperone), and is used to specify a development chaperone server.
 Normally should just be `null`.